hummat/hummat.github.io/_posts/2020-05-28-writing-good-articles.md

 _Information is often presented without structure due to laziness or because the author didn’t notice.
 Additionally, complicated structure or choice of words is sometimes used in an attempt to hide a lack of novelty or rigor._ It’s a bit longer and less elegant but easier to parse.
 I’m not saying that everything should be written like a computer program, that would undermine any joy you might gain from reading a good novel.
 But when trying to explain a difficult subject, your goal is to help other people understand and to make potential flaws or mistakes obvious so that they can be spotted (either by yourself while writing or by someone else reading it) and fixed easily.
 An explanation needs to be easy to follow and correct, not inspiring (except for its content maybe).

-## 2. Time
+## 2. Time & Words

 Ever started reading an interesting article and stopped half way because you didn’t expect it to take so long and you have a million other things to do?
 Right, but how could you have anticipated this?
 While you might have been able to make an educated guess by checking its length and approximately knowing your reading speed, this is a cumbersome and imprecise.
 And you’d probably just forget to do it.

 That’s why I really like the idea to put an approximate reading time at the top of an article.
 Of course this time is affected by your reading speed and understanding of the presented material, but it’s for sure a lot better than nothing.
+Alternatively (or additionally) a word count can already be useful if you have a rough idea of your own reading speed and is usually quite straight forward to incorporate for the author, as most writing programs already provide a word count.

 ## 3. Visualization